 Unfortunately for Mr. Lee, he didn't get the benefit from his popular design.
 He hired a local carpenter to help him make the chair he designed.
 The carpenter then patented the design (without Mr. Lee's knowledge or permission) and proceeded to make a handsome living.

-Regardless of the "politics" surrounding the design, adirondack chairs are deep seated, wide chairs with wide arm rests.
+Regardless of the "politics" surrounding the design, these are deep seated, wide chairs with wide arm rests.
 The design has been expanded to include benches, rockers, and other pieces.
 But it all started in Westport, NY over 100 years ago.

-There are numerous variations of the basic adirondack chair design, but in general they all keep the theme of a wide, low, rear-leaning seat with a high back and wide arm rests.
-The real differences are in three basic areas; 1 - What is it made of?
-2 - How much maintenance is required?
-3 - How much does it cost?
+There are numerous variations of the basic design, but in general they all keep the theme of a wide, low, rear-leaning seat with a high back and wide arm rests.
+The real differences are in three basic areas;

-There are essentially two materials used to build adirondack chairs - wood and plastic (resin).
-There are several species of wood commomly used for chair construction, so let's discuss those first.
+There are essentially two materials used to build Adirondack chairs - wood and plastic (resin).
+There are several species of wood commonly used for chair construction, so let's discuss those first.

 Most plastic or resin chairs are significantly less expensive than their wooden counterparts.
 If your budget is the primary factor determining your choice, this may be the answer for you.
 You will also benefit from almost no maintenance requirements - an occasional rinsing with a garden hose usually suffices.
 At worst you may need to scrub it with soap and water once a year.
 You may experience color fading over time if your chairs are left in the sun.
 Of course, the same is true of their more expensive wooden counterparts.
 While painting a plastic chair is usually not a good idea, they are available in a multitude of colors.
 So you should be able to find the right color or combination of colors to suit you.

-If you want to "accessorize" your adirondack chairs, there are plenty of ways to do it.
+If you want to "accessorize" your Adirondack chairs, there are plenty of ways to do it.
 You can find reclining models as well as folding models.
 Adirondack rockers are also available, even two seat rockers.
 Matching footrests are available, including some models that have a pull out ottoman so it isn't in your way when you aren't using it.
 The ottoman just slides back into a slot under the chair seat.
 Pretty cool!
-Add matching side tables and you can decorate your deck or patio completely in the adirondack style.
-While these chairs are quite comfortable, if you want to add cushions,you can get them to fit the adirondack style.
+Add matching side tables and you can decorate your deck or patio completely in the Adirondack style.
+While these chairs are quite comfortable, if you want to add

 Backyard Design Ideas - Proudly serving the Lake Norman area of Central North Carolina including the following towns and counties; Mooresville, Troutman, Charlotte, Statesville, Mt.
 Ulla, Mt.
 Mourne, Davidson, Huntersville, Denver, Iredell County, Mecklenburg County, Lincoln County, Cabarrus County, Catawba County, Rowan County.
 Call us today for a free estimate.
 980-722-7370.